Last Updated on May 28, 2025 by vanessa sequeira

 1. Investors Interested in Islamic Principles: Those who aim to align their investments with ethical guidelines rooted in Islamic finance.

-2. Ethical Investors: People seeking socially responsible investment opportunities that avoid certain industries and practices.
+2. Ethical Investors: People seeking socially responsible halal investment options India that avoid certain industries and practices.

 3. Long-Term Investors: Individuals looking for stable growth in sectors like technology, healthcare, or renewable energy.